Menopausal Symptoms: In Depth

 What the Science Says About Complementary Health Approaches for Menopause Symptoms

-Many natural products have been studied for menopause symptoms.
+Many nutritional approaches such as dietary supplements have been studied for menopause symptoms.
 However, none has clearly been shown to be helpful.
-There’s little information on the long-term safety of natural products, and some can have harmful side effects or interact with drugs.
-The sections below give more detail about several natural products studied for menopause symptoms.
+There’s little information on the long-term safety of dietary supplements, and some can have harmful side effects or interact with drugs.
+The sections below give more detail about several dietary supplements studied for menopause symptoms.

 - Phytoestrogens are substances from plants that have chemical structures similar to those of the female hormone estrogen.
 The isoflavones found in soy and red clover are examples of phytoestrogens.
 Flaxseed is another phytoestrogen source.

 - Studies that tested isoflavones from soy or red clover for their ability to relieve menopause symptoms have had inconsistent results.
 Studies of flaxseed products found them to be no more effective than a placebo (an inactive substance) in reducing hot flashes.

 - Phytoestrogens appear to be safe for short-term use, but their long-term safety hasn’t been established.
 Because phytoestrogen supplements may have effects like those of the hormone estrogen, they may not be safe for women who shouldn’t take estrogen.

 - Black cohosh is an herb native to North America.
 The roots and rhizomes (underground stems) of the plant are used in dietary supplements.

 - Studies that tested black cohosh for menopause symptoms have had inconsistent results.
 A 2012 research review concluded that there’s not enough evidence to support its use for menopause symptoms.